 But employment law will always remain near and dear to my heart.
 Why?

 Because to be involved in employment law, is to be involved in human dynamics.
 Each case and each situation is based on relationships that supervisors have with their subordinates or on the split-second decisions that a human resources professional makes that will dictate whether an employer will face a lawsuit or a yawn.

-My goal remains a simple one: Share new and noteworthy items relating to employment law to employers, human resources personnel, and executives in Connecticut.
+My goal — along with those of my Shipman & Goodwin colleagues — remains a simple one: Share new and noteworthy items relating to employment law to employers, human resources personnel, and executives in Connecticut.
 And in doing so, hopefully explain those details in plain English.
 In fact, what you’ll see in many of my posts is an answer to this simple question: “What’s the takeaway for employers?”

 So, there’s obviously much more to me than a few paragraphs can provide.
 Here are some more details about my background and experience.
 If you want to learn more, please don’t hesitate to contact me at firstname.lastname@example.org.

 Dan has decades of experience solving complex, employment law problems for companies, including financial services and hedge funds, technology companies, and fortune 500 companies; public and private schools; and non-profits to help them avoid litigation and remain successful.
 He has brought his substantial experience to hundreds of federal and state cases nationwide, litigating in a variety of areas, including employment discrimination and FMLA, retaliation and whistleblowing restrictive covenants and trade secrets, wage and hour class actions, and commercial litigation.
 He also serves as a mediator in cases in Connecticut, reflecting both his deep knowledge and the respect of his legal peers.
 During the pandemic, Dan has been a leading and steady voice on providing advice regarding ever-changing guidance for employers from workplace safety to mandatory vaccination policies.